 The CDNST Through Rocky Mountain National Park

 In north to south direction, the route enters the park from the Never Summer Wilderness on the USFS Bowen Pass Spur Trail (#119.1).
 The route then follows the CDNST Bowen Gulch Connector Trail to its junction with the Onahu Creek Trail.
 At this point the route heads south (right) down the Onahu Creek Trail to the Onahu Creek Trailhead, and then the route continues south along another segment of the CDNST Bowen Gulch Connector Trail to the Green Mountain Trailhead.
 At this point the route follows the Green Mountain Trail east to the Tonahutu Creek Trail where it heads north and east to the junction of the North Inlet Trail.
-Here the route touches the actual continental divide at an elevation of 12,324.
+Here the route touches the actual continental divide at an elevation of 12,324 feet.
 The North Inlet Trail is followed south and west to the North Inlet Trailhead and the Town of Grand Lake.
 Once the hiker(s) travel through Grand Lake, the CDNST heads south from the East Shore Trailhead along the East Shore Trail and exits the park at the south boundary, continuing southward on the USFS Knight Ridge Trail (# 102).
 The route is entirely along existing, well-maintained trails.

 For a map of the Continental Divide National Scenic Trail, click here.